G7 Protestors Burn Flags And Throw Flares, Face Off With Police As World Leaders Meet For Summit

 — The Globe and Mail (@globeandmail) June 8, 2018

 The rally went relatively well by modern standards, with a heavy police presence perhaps contributing to the outcome.
-While black bloc members burned flags, spray-painted small businesses with graffiti, and threatened nearby journalists, only three marchers were arrested by authorities of the nearly 500 onhand, a slight number.
+While black bloc members burned flags, spray-painted small businesses with graffiti, and threatened nearby journalists, according to the CBC, only three marchers were arrested by authorities of the nearly 500 onhand, a slight number.
 Besides the more militant anarchists and communists, other groups representing aboriginal, environmental, and local community organizations also took part in the public protest.

 Most of the condemnations of the economic and policy summit come from a place of anti-colonial, anti-capitalist sentiment.
-Bearing placards decrying multinational corporations, environmental degradation, and President Donald Trump, protestors faced off with police, frequently lying down to prevent passage of law enforcement and making arrest as difficult and as time-consuming as possible as a deterrent.
+Bearing placards decrying multinational corporations, environmental degradation, and President Donald Trump, protestors faced off with police, frequently lying down to prevent passage of law enforcement and making arrests as difficult and as time-consuming as possible as a deterrent.
 The Anti G7 Resistance Network provided an impetus for the political disobedience in a brief organizational statement, made available from their website.

 LIVE NOW: #G7 protests in Quebec: https://t.co/cOCkQcH9wX pic.twitter.com/0q0RorgjE9